mikepal2/snap-cli/docs/Multi-Command-SnapCLI-App.md

 ```csharp
 ```

 Now, let's make it a bit more complex by adding the ability to read input from a file and write output to a file.
 For this, we will add `--input` and `--output` options for each command.
-We will also declare that the string argument and the `--input` option are mutually exclusive, i.e., only one of them can be specified on the command line.
+We will also declare that the string argument and the `--input` option are mutually exclusive, i.e., only one of them can be specified on the command line at a time.